 For the most part, the Don’t Pass is the complete opposite of the Pass Line.
 Where the Pass Line wins, the Don’t Pass loses and vice versa.
 You can only bet the Don’t Pass during the Comeout Roll because after the Comeout Roll the Don’t Pass is most likely to win and the casinos would never give you that advantage.
-The minimum bet on the Don’t Pass is the table minimum and it’s not a contract bet so you can pick it up at any time but once picked up you cannot put it back down.

 The second stage is the Intermediate Roll, after the Point is established.
 During the Intermediate Roll the Don’t Pass is betting that the 7 will roll before the Point is rolled.
 If the 7 rolls before the Point the Don’t Pass wins.
 If the Point rolls before the 7 the Don’t Pass loses.